Stetchy0/ProjectPentalogy/Characters/Chrys.md

   - crusader-general
   - farther-earth
 ---
-Chrysanthemum Corday has the [[synthetic demon]] of a deer, hence the antlers on his head and the tuffs of hair that appear to look like ears.
+Chrysanthemum Corday has attributes of a deer to his encounter with a  [[synthetic demon]], hence the antlers on his head and the tuffs of hair that appear to look like ears.
+He is one of the only individuals to outsmart his demon.

 Chrys used to be a ruthless general of the [[Black Crusaders]] until his sister, [[Charlotte Corday]], murdered General [[Lavender]], the brother they grew up with.